CodeShellDev/servdiscovery/.github/templates/README.template.md

 ## Usage

-Let`s take a simple `whoami` container as an example:
+Let's take a simple `whoami` container as an example:

 ```yaml
 {{{ #://examples/whoami.docker-compose.yaml } }